PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - **Central Tension**: The Silver Flame is missing, the Lords of Dust are trying to free Rak Tulkesh
 	- ***Plot Secret***: The Mourning was caused by the Silver Flame itself.
 		- Originally located in Cyre, it was discovered by the Lords of Dust and almost destroyed
-			- How was it discovered?
-		- Caused the Mourning to protect itself, but used most of its power doing so
+		- The silver flame caused the Mourning to protect itself, but used most of its power doing so
 		- Slowly burning out, Overlords are straining against their bonds, causing chaos across the world
-		- Requires a sacrifice of a morally "silver" (silver is a shade of gray) character to revive

 - **Significant NPCs**
 	- Varyn "The Valiant" Grayburn